The Consumer Fraud Act (CFA) Offers A Wide Range Of Consumer Protection

 Following recent job market trends, some private vocational schools have marketed an assortment of new programs promising to provide training to prepare students for positions in an assortment of “up and coming” fields.
 Many of these institutions do not deliver the type of programs they have advertised and sold, resulting in financial harm to these students.

-At Robert A. Scirocco and Associates Counselors at Law, we have represented many former students of institutions defrauded by such schools, as well as victims of contractors, home improvement companies and marketing firms.
+At Scirocco Law, PC, we have represented many former students of institutions defrauded by such schools, as well as victims of contractors, home improvement companies and marketing firms.

 Real Estate And The Consumer Fraud Act